 The bar’s entrance features tracks from the old rail system that once carried coal from the wharf that was here.
-“We’re a hidden venue in a heritage building in a massive development,” says co-owner Roman Kristek.
+“We’re a hidden venue in a heritage building [near] a massive development,” says co-owner Roman Kristek, speaking of its location moments away from Barangaroo.

 A big focus of the drinks menu at Solera is champagne (“There’s no sparkling wine here,” says Kristeka).
 The list includes big names such as Moët & Chandon and Veuve Clicquot and lesser-known, difficult-to-find small producers such as Leclerc Briant, Jérome Dehours and Ulysse Collin.